Skip to content

 }

-Two steps: set the priority (preemption priority 0, sub-priority 0 — the highest priority), then enable the IRQ.
-This follows the same pattern as the NVIC configuration for the EXTI (External Interrupt) in the button tutorial.
+Two steps: set the priority (preemption priority 0, subpriority 0—the highest priority), then enable the IRQ.
+This follows the same pattern as the NVIC configuration for the EXTI interrupt in the button tutorial.

-The complete interrupt workflow — from hardware trigger to the byte entering a ring buffer — will be dissected in detail in Parts 36 through 38.
-For now, you just need to know that USART1 has its own interrupt channel, and once the NVIC and RXNEIE are configured, every received byte triggers an interrupt.
+We will break down the complete interrupt workflow—from hardware trigger to the byte entering the ring buffer—in detail in Chapters 36 through 38.
+For now, you just need to know that USART1 has its own interrupt channel.
+Once the NVIC and RXNEIE are configured, an interrupt is triggered every time a byte is received.

 Summary

-In this article, we clarified the hardware architecture of the STM32 USART peripheral: the differences between the three USART instances, the roles of the key registers (SR/DR/BRR/CR1/CR2/CR3), how to configure GPIO alternate function pins, and a preview of the NVIC interrupt connection.
-This knowledge forms the foundation for the next article on writing code — knowing how the hardware works means knowing exactly what each step in your code is doing.
+In this chapter, we clarified the hardware architecture of the STM32 USART peripheral: the differences between the three USART instances, the functions of key registers (SR/DR/BRR/CR1/CR2/CR3), how to configure GPIO alternate function pins, and a preview of the NVIC interrupt connection.
+This knowledge serves as the foundation for the next chapter—understanding how the hardware works allows us to understand what each step accomplishes when writing code.

-In the next article, we get to work.
-The HAL library's UART initialization flow, blocking transmission, and seeing the chip say "Hello" in a terminal for the first time — those are the topics for Part 34.
+In the next chapter, we will get to work.
+The HAL library UART initialization process, blocking transmission, and seeing the chip say "Hello" in the terminal for the first time—these are the topics for Chapter 34.